-What if a loved one was in a car accident tomorrow and became incapacitated?
+Guardianships and conservatorships are very important legal roles.
+They come into play when one's loved ones need to be cared for.
+For example, what if a family member was in a car accident tomorrow and became incapacitated?
 If there is no estate plan or a power of attorney in place, the next step is a family-appointed Legal Guardian and/or Conservator.

 What Does Being a Guardian and Conservator Mean?

-A Guardian legally makes decisions of the wellbeing, medical care, maintenance and support on behalf of a minor or incapacitated adult.
+A Guardian legally makes decisions on behalf of another.
+Above all, they decide on the wellbeing, medical care, maintenance and support on behalf of a minor or incapacitated adult.
 A Conservator makes decisions regarding the financial affairs and property, or the estate.
+Therefore, these are necessary roles to understand and address for the sake of young ones and incapacitated adults.

-Guardian: An individual entrusted with the duties to make decisions on behalf of a minor or incapacitated adult – a Ward – regarding their well-being, medical care, maintenance, and support.
+Guardian: An individual entrusted with duties to make decisions on behalf of another.
+Therefore, it could be a minor or incapacitated adult – a Ward – regarding their well-being, medical care, maintenance, and support.
 Responsibilities include:

 - Making sure the Ward resides in the best and least restrictive setting reasonably available.